junaid-A-khan/laravel-extended-resource-authorization/README.md

 ### Simple Usage
 #### Step 1:
-First you will need to change in your app/Http/Controllers/Controller.php
+First you will need to use ExtendedAuthorizesRequest trait in your app/Http/Controllers/Controller.php

+    <?php

+    namespace App\Http\Controllers;

+    use Illuminate\Foundation\Bus\DispatchesJobs;
     use Illuminate\Routing\Controller as BaseController;

-to
+    use Illuminate\Foundation\Validation\ValidatesRequests;
+    use Illuminate\Foundation\Auth\Access\AuthorizesRequests;

-    use ExtendedResourceAuthorization\Controller as BaseController;
+    use ExtendedResourceAuthorization\Auth\Access\ExtendedAuthorizesResource;

+    class Controller extends BaseController
+    {
+        use AuthorizesRequests, DispatchesJobs, ValidatesRequests, ExtendedAuthorizesResource;
+    }

 #### Note: